 Liver pain is typically felt in the upper right area of your abdomen, beneath the lower ribs.
 It may sometimes radiate to the back.

-Gallbladder or stomach problems, such as gallstones or peptic ulcers, can mimic liver pain symptoms.
-These conditions can cause similar discomfort in the abdomen.
+Gallbladder or stomach problems, such as gallstones or peptic ulcers, can mimic liver pain symptoms and cause similar discomfort in the abdomen.

 If your back pain is accompanied by other liver pain symptoms such as jaundice, loss of appetite, or bloating, it could be liver-related.

-Fatty liver pain can feel like a dull or aching pain in the right upper abdomen.
+Fatty liver pain can feel like a dull ache in the right upper abdomen.
 This condition may also cause fatigue and unexplained weight loss.

 Liver pain can be caused by numerous factors, such as hepatitis, cirrhosis, liver abscess, fatty liver disease, or liver cancer.